Contractible subshifts: Contractibility and homotopy equivalence

 To deal with general transitive SFTs, we recall basic structure theory of SFTs (see \cite{LiMa21}).
 Namely, we consider the \emph{primitive period} of a transitive SFT, which is the least $p \in \N_+$ such that we can find a clopen cross-section $C$, meaning that every $x \in C$ returns to $C$ in exactly $p$ steps, and the first-return map to $C$ is mixing.
 Each $x \in X$ then has a well-defined \emph{phase} $i \in \Z_p$.

 The primitive period cannot increase under a morphism (by mixing of the first-return map), so two transitive SFTs that map into each other must have the same primitive period.

 Consider now two transitive SFTs $X, Y$ which map into each other.
-These maps $f : X \to Y, g : Y \to X$ must act consistently on the phase, in the sense that if some $x \in X$ (resp.\ $y \in Y$) has phase $i$ and $f(x)$ (resp.\ $g(y)$) has phase $j$, then every point with phase $i'$ is mapped to a point with phase $i' + (j-i)$.
+These maps $f : X \to Y, g : Y \to X$ must act consistently on the phase, in the sense that if some $x \in X$ (resp.\ $y \in Y$) has phases $i$ and $f(x)$ (resp.\ $g(y)$) has phase $j$, then every point with phase $i'$ is mapped to a point with phase $i' + (j-i)$.
 Thus by composing $f$ and $g$ with shifts we may assume they map the chosen cross-sections of $X$ and $Y$ into each other.

 The first-return map is well-known to be of finite type, so as a mixing SFT it is contractible by the above proof.
 It follows that the maps $f, g$ give a homotopy equivalence between the first-return maps of $X, Y$ to their chosen cross-sections, by the first part of the proof.
 The homotopy must automatically respect phases of points, so in fact $f, g$ are a homotopy equivalence between $X$ and $Y$. \end{proof}